zuraproject/zuraproject.github.io/README.md

-Zura is a media player designed for iOS that does not require any modding.
+Zura is a web-based media player designed for iOS that does not require any modding.

 How to install: